gmkmanoj/vagrant-haproxy-lb-setup/README.md

 Now the Haproxy Load balancer setup completed and running in roundrobbin method.

-You can ssh the instance and stop one of the nginx web service to verify the haproxy response from other server.
+You can ssh the instance and stop one of the nginx web service to verify the haproxy getting response from other server.